Elizabeth A. Wood: Career

 Wood was a fellow of the American Physical Society.
-She was awarded honorary doctorates by Wheaton College (1963), Western College, Ohio (1965), and Worcester Polytechnic (1970).
+She was awarded honorary doctorates by Wheaton College (1963), Western College, Ohio (1965), and Worcester Polytechnic Institute (1970).

 Throughout her career, Wood undertook leadership roles in a number of professional organizations.
 One of her more prominent efforts was to participate in the founding of the American Crystallographic Association (ACA) out of a merger between the American Society for X-Ray and Electron Diffraction (ASXRED) and the Crystallographic Society of America (CSA).
-In 1957, she became the ACA's first woman president.
+In 1957, she became the ACA's second president and the first woman to hold that position.

 Other leadership activities included the following: